-Workers’ Compensation Law in Florida has drastically changed in the past year-and-a-half.
-Prior to the Supreme Court of Florida’s decisions in Westphal and Castellanos, Workers’ Compensation Law in Florida gave an unfair competitive advantage to companies across the state.
+Workers’ Compensation Law in Florida has drastically changed in the past year and a half.
+Prior to the Supreme Court of Florida’s decisions in Westphal and Castellanos, the Workers’ Compensation Law in Florida gave an unfair competitive advantage to companies across the state.
 Many injured workers gave up their right to receive medical benefits and to hire a South Florida Workers’ Compensation Lawyer, as they assumed the effort was futile.
 In light of the current Workers’ Compensation Law in Florida, every injured worker should know the key aspects of Workers’ Compensation Law in Florida to maximize recovery!

 1) TEMPORARY DISABILITY BENEFITS